SpecGen: Automated Generation of Formal Program Specifications via Large Language Models: Approach

 \subsubsection{Mutated Specification Selection}

-Typically, for a program, Houdini~\cite{flanagan2001houdini} usually verifies all generated specifications at one time.
-However, a similar practice cannot be applied in \tool as we try to collect all potential combinations of mutations for a template specification.
-The set of the obtained specifications for verification is considerably large, which poses a much greater burden for the verifier within a single verification process.
+Typically, for a program, Houdini~\cite{flanagan2001houdini} verifies all generated specifications at one time.
+However, similar practice cannot be applied in \tool as we exhaust all potential combinations of mutations for a template specification.
+The set of the obtained specifications for verification is considerably large, posing a much greater burden for the verifier within a single verification process.
 To address this challenge, we innovate a heuristic selection strategy to improve the stability and efficiency of verification.

 In general, the heuristic selection algorithm finds a specification $\hat{e}$ such that

 where $E_f$ denotes a family of mutated specifications that come from the same template specification $e_t$, and $M$ denotes the set of all mutations.
 Given $E_f$, $e_t$, and $M$, we design the heuristic selection logic to prioritize selecting important candidates for verification.
 In particular, we assign scores for each mutated candidate $e \in E_f$ and select the candidate with the highest score as the output.
 To calculate the score of a candidate $e$, for all types of mutations $m \in M$, we sum up all the values of $times(m,e,e_t)$ multiplied by $\mathop{weight}(m)$, where $times(m,e,e_t)$ calculates how many times the mutation $m$ is performed when $e_t$ mutates into $e$, and $weight(m)$ denotes the corresponding weight of $m$.